petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

 You need to assign the Contributor role to the resource group for the service principal that corresponds to VM Image Builder first-party app.
-Use the following Azure CLI command or portal instructions.
+Use the following Azure CLI commands or Azure portal instructions.

 First, validate that the service principal is associated with the VM Image Builder first-party app by using the following Azure CLI command: